-I have lived and danced in Berlin, New York, and Washington DC, studied in the international dance centers of Brussels, Budapest, and Tel Aviv, as well as continued professional training at Juilliard, American Dance Festival, Tanz im August, Impulstanz, Doug Varone and Dancers, David Dorfman Dance, Ponderosa, and MELT.
-My performance career spans principal roles with renowned choreographers to collective work with emerging artists including: Donald McKayle, Doug Varone, Ohad Naharin, Paul Taylor, Nicholas Leichter, Kevin Wynn, Mark Morris, Clint Lutes, alex/xan: the meridian movement, Janessa Clark/KILTERBOX, and Nora Petroliunas.
+I have lived and danced in Berlin, New York, and Washington DC, studied in the international dance centers of Brussels, Budapest, Tel Aviv, and Vienna, as well as continued professional training at Juilliard, American Dance Festival, Tanz im August, Impulstanz, Doug Varone and Dancers, David Dorfman Dance, Ponderosa, and MELT.
+My performance career spans work with renowned choreographers to emerging artists, including: Donald McKayle, Doug Varone, Ohad Naharin, Paul Taylor, Nicholas Leichter, Kevin Wynn, Mark Morris, Clint Lutes, alex/xan: the median movement, Janessa Clark/KILTERBOX, and Nora Petroliunas.
 I was a founding member and danced for ten years in Nelly van Bommel’s nøa dance in New York City.
-I also danced on Sam Bassett and Noah Baumbach film sets until I heard Virginia is for Lovers, and my relocation there introduced me to the DMV Dance community, where I have lovingly navigated the country’s worst traffic to drive to rehearsals for Tzveta Kassabova, Stephanie Miracle, Sharon Mansur, Robin Neveu Brown, Colette Krogol and Matthew Reeves’ Orange Grove Dance, Candace Scarborough, and Kendra Portier’s BAND|kp.
+I also danced in Sam Bassett and Noah Baumbach films before I heard Virginia is for lovers, and my relocation there introduced me to the DMV dance community, where I have lovingly navigated the country’s worst traffic to drive to rehearsals for Tzveta Kassabova, Stephanie Miracle, Sharon Mansur, Robin Neveu Brown, Orange Grove Dance, Candace Scarborough, and Kendra Portier’s BAND|kp.

 My company Heart Stück Bernie makes site-specific and proscenium extravaganza works in museums, theaters, stairwells, back rooms, and other places I convince you to engage with dance.